warden-protocol/wardenprotocol/blockchain/x/policy/README.md

 ### gRPC

-A user can query the `blackbird` module using gRPC endpoints.
+A user can query the `policy` module using gRPC endpoints.

 #### Verify